strontic/strontic.github.io/xcyclopedia/library/apds.dll-03C183C9D13F0A92F9F7AF46758BCA72.md

 ## Possible Misuse

 *The following table contains possible examples of `apds.dll` being misused.
-While `apds.dll` is **not** inherently malicious, its legitimate functionality can by abused for malicious purposes.*
+While `apds.dll` is **not** inherently malicious, its legitimate functionality can be abused for malicious purposes.*

 Source | Source File | Example | License
 -- | -- | -- | --